Changissnz/selfinterest/README.md

 for the objectives that serve those motives.
 It can be argued that human beings are inconsiderate to inevitable suffering when they prioritize their objectives.
-Priority matters for capability, and although capability is relative, the utilization of capability over the incapable bears objective effects, usually much to the chagrin of the incapable.
+Priority matters for capability, and although capability is relative, the utilization of capability against the incapable bears objective effects, usually much to the chagrin of the incapable.